nhsd-a2si/docs-uec-appts/_pages/assurance/assurance_overview.md

 ### Technical Prep

-Technical checks to live
+Technical checks to live spine URL, checking live config of endpoints etc.. confirming all necessary certificates are in place.

 ### Business Prep

-qwerty
+Business processes and resources ready

 ### Go-Live

-qwerty

-## Testing Assets
-TBC - Details of POC?

-## Test Environments
-TBC - Details of POC?
+Technical and Business go-lives